 Several "Mas" (big stone farmsteads) started popping up everywhere.
 Their residents made a living from sheep and silkworm farming.
 Some of these great buildings are still standing to this day and can be spotted along some of our hiking paths.

-In the 17th century, glass-makers settled on the plateau because of its dense forest and within a few years, Méjannes became the capital city of the Gard for glassmaking.
+In the 17th century, glass-makers settled on the plateau because of its dense forest and within a few years, Méjannes became the capital place of the Gard for glassmaking.
 The Popes themselves bought their glassware from the village.

 The coal industry replaced the glassmaking industry in the early days of the 18th century and lasted until the beginning of the 20th century.
 While exploring all the nooks and crannies of the garrigue, the coalmen discovered most of the holes and cavities known today.
 Silkworm farming also remained a well developed activity for several years and the village prospered.

 Decline and resurgence of the village.

 This thriving period was unfortunately marred by Religion wars.
 Standing between the Protestant Lussan and the Catholic Avéjan, Méjannes-le-Clap suffered from the raging conflict.
 In 1703, its only church was destroyed by "heretics" and had to be rebuilt, closer to the farms.
 The new chapel eventually became ecumenical in 1976.

 During the French revolution, Méjannes became a "commune".
 Then the silk industry started going downhill, and finally World War I dealt Méjannes the final blow.
 During World War II, the plateau was used as a hiding place by resistants.
 Still, little by little, people abandoned the village.